8 of the world’s most famous windows

 Dating back to 1683, The George Hotel in Hull is one of the city’s oldest surviving public houses, and home to what is believed to be the smallest window in England.

 The window itself looks more like a large crack in the brickwork than a deliberate feature – in fact, the commemorative plaque next to it is much larger than the window itself!

-It is said that the window was used as a peephole by a designated porter who would sit and keep a watchful eye out for any weary travellers and stagecoaches in need of a place to rest.
+It is said that the window was used as a peephole by a designated porter who would sit and keep a watchful eye out for any weary travelers and stagecoaches in need of a place to rest.
 Seventeenth century customer service!